Skip to main content

 Salchipapas

-Street food classic combining sliced hot dogs and french fries topped with ketchup, mustard, mayo, and various sauces.
-Beloved snack found at street carts nationwide.
+Sliced hot dogs and french fries piled together and topped with ketchup, mustard, mayo, and whatever sauces are on hand.
+A cheap, well-loved snack sold from street carts across the country.

 Tacu Tacu